 Zimbabwean power-sharing deal in jeopardy as president gives ruling party key posts.

-Under the September 15 accord, Mugabe, 84, remains as president while Tsvangirai takes the new post of prime minister.
+Under the agreement he brokered, Mugabe remains the president while Tsvangirai takes the newly created post of prime minister.

 Tsvangirai’s MDC has been allocated 13 ministries, among them constitutional and parliamentary affairs, economic planning and investment promotion, labour and social welfare, sport, arts and culture, and science and technology development.